-This scenario is the current usage of part of the MSS 2 GHz band - Inmarsat being one of the two current selected operators in the band supported by Deutsche Telekom AG, which provides the ground network (CGC) for Inmarsat's satellite network providing D2C services to any aeronautical vehicle in EU air-space; which should not the preferred usage for this band noting that this assessment focussed on the satellite usages.
+This scenario is the current usage of part of the MSS 2 GHz band - Inmarsat being one of the two current selected operators in the band supported by Deutsche Telekom AG, which provides the ground network (CGC) for Inmarsat's satellite network providing D2C services to any aeronautical vehicle in EU air-space.
+The system consists of a terrestrial element, too.

 The current selected operator considers minimum spectrum necessary to provide connectivity solutions to European airlines on a European wide basis is 2x15 MHz in order not to limit the current exponential growth of the system within the next five years.
 Nevertheless, noting the frequency reuse possible, there is no additional spectrum necessary to cover the whole EU territories with the necessary CGCs.
+[BUSINESS CONFIDENTIAL]

 RSPG has no visibility on the required bandwidth for CGC operation (either 4G or 5G).
+[BUSINESS CONFIDENTIAL]